CJC-ds/nps-twitter/README.md

     Wait to retrieve more tweets once API limitations are exceeded.
     Can be either `on` or `off`.
 Default `off`.

+* **big_query `-bq`**:

+    Use to Google Big Query to store our tweets.
+Default `on`.
+    Alternative option `off`.
+    The data stored on BigQuery will automatically update the dashboard on Google Data Studios.

+    OAuth GCP key required.
+Place and reanme key `gbq_key.json` in `src` folder.

+    (Requires GCP - BigQuery and Data Studios)

 *e.g.* `https://twitter.com/FallGuysGame/status/1308794965909295104 -f pickle -s 2000 -w on`

 #### Embedded